Logo

 3. Document your code properly

-Having properly composed code documentation will be beneficial for both developers and end users working with your Python software.
-Documentation should be detailed and well-structured, explicitly covering the functionality of your code and how to use it.
-This means that once you generate project documentation, you need to make sure to review and update it on a regular basis.
+Properly composed code documentation will benefit both developers and end-users working with your Python software.
+Documentation should be detailed and well-structured, explicitly covering what your code does and how to use it.
+Once you generate project documentation, you need to review and update it regularly.

 Composing all documentation manually is possible, but it usually takes too much time, especially within large projects.
 Instead, you can turn to dedicated tools that generate documentation automatically.
 Commonly used tools for generating code documentation include Epydoc, Read the Docs, FastAPI, and Sphinx.